Storm Large: Theatre

-Television
+Television And Film

 Rock Star

 Large is also known for her appearances as a contestant on Rock Star: Supernova.
 She was eliminated on September 6, 2006 (in the last show before the season finale).
 Several contestants on the show, especially Dilana, gave her the nickname “Tara,” which even the judges picked up on and began using.
 After elimination, host Dave Navarro recorded a guitar track for her single "Ladylike" and she was slated to open for the band Rock Star Supernova on tour in January 2007, though she and fellow contestant Magni Ásgeirsson were dropped from the billing for financial reasons.

 Other appearances

 In addition to being a contestant on Rock Star: Supernova, Large appeared as a guest on The Ellen DeGeneres Show on September 11, 2006.

 On September 26, 2006, Large sang "The Star-Spangled Banner" on the second-season finale of ESPN reality television show The Contender.
 She performed the national anthem again on November 4, 2006, at the Portland Trail Blazers' opening home game of their 2006-2007 NBA season.
 The broadcast appeared on Fox Sports Northwest, the Seattle and Portland affiliate of Fox Sports Net.

 Large appeared on America's Got Talent on June 14, 2021, performing a cover of "I've Got You Under My Skin," which received an enthusiastic response, allowing her to move on to the Judge's Cut round.
 None of the judges seemed to know who she was, prompting a reporter at Willamette Week to quip, "In show business, you're nobody until you impress Howie Mandel."

+Storm has a small role as a TV Host in the feature film Admissions (2004) directed by Melissa Painter and starring Lauren Ambrose, Amy Madigan and Christopher Lloyd.
+She has a cameo appearance as a German milkmaid in the feature film Bucksville (2011) directed by Chel White and starring Thomas Stroppel.

+Storm plays one of the main characters in a 20 minute short titled The Punishing Business (2014) directed by Heather Harlow.

+Storm Large has the role of "She" in the 15 minute short Mad/woman (2022).

+Storm Large also costars in the indie film Rid of Me.